Tecno Phantom V Fold price in Pakistan & specs

-The Tecno Pova 4 is coming soon to the market, with impressive...
+The Tecno Spark 10 is now available on the market with impressive...

-The latest Phantom V series is being repaired by Tecno.
-This series will reveal the forthcoming V-fold smartphone.
-The Tecno Phantom V Fold will be the company’s first foldable smartphone.
+The Tecno Phantom V Fold will be available soon on the market and will be the company’s first foldable smartphone.

-As a result of this move, the company looks to be attempting to compete with other companies, particularly in the market for foldable devices.

 The phone has a 7.6-inch foldable dynamic AMOLED 2X Capacitive Touchscreen with a resolution of 1768 x 2208 pixels.
 The device is covered by Corning Gorilla Glass.

-The gadget has a 4400 mAh battery capacity and supports fast charging at 44 W.
+The device is powered by a 4400 mAh battery and supports fast charging at 44 W.

 Tecno Phantom V Fold price in Pakistan